Accedia/aws-workshop/Day3-VPC_and_Networks/ReadMe.md

 ## Overview

-We are going to create a VPC with public and priavte subnets.
+We are going to create a VPC with public and private subnets.
 We will allow internet traffic (both inbound and outbound) to the public subnet.
 We will restrict only to only HTTP access (port 80) to the public subnet.
 We will allow outbound internet traffic from the private subnet.